Anandhu97461/devops-learning-journey/week-5/while-loops/menu-calculator/README.md

-Let us now build a menu driven calculator program.
 Develop a script /home/bob/calculator.sh that when run:

 Shows a menu-driven program with the following options: